 Reproductive cloning is also a way for scientists to repopulate endangered animals or animals that have difficulty in breeding.
 In 2001, the world’s first cloned endangered animal was born.
 The gaur (a wild ox) died two days later from an infection.
 That same year a mauflon, a wild sheep, was also cloned.
-It is living at a wildlife center in Italy.

 Scientists also hope to generate tissues and organs for transplantation.
 It is speculated that once the organ is cloned, it would be rejection-free.

 In January 2006, a scientist team at the WiCell Research Institute, a private laboratory affiliated with UW-Madison, developed a precisely defined stem cell culture system free of animal cells and used it to derive two new human embryonic stem cell lines, named WA 15 and WA 16, from donated frozen embryos.

 An international team of researchers, led by Robert Lanza, of Advanced Cell Technology, has announced that they have performed the first successful cloning of adult human skin cells into stem cells.
 A paper by the team describing their work has been published in the journal Cell Stem Cell.

 Despite the theories, embryonic stem cell research has failed to produce any successful cures.
 However, other scientists point to adult stem cells (from umbilical cord blood and bone marrow) which are showing successes in patients with conditions such as heart disease, multiple sclerosis, and diabetes.